 For those who might like a scenic journey from the south, the Settle - Carlisle line is a real treat.
 Passing the lovingly-restored Railway Stations, through the Yorkshire Dales, over the famous Ribblehead Viaduct and up the Eden Valley, you also have dramatic views over towards the Lake District.
 You can get on this line from either York, or London Kings Cross, via Leeds.

-The maximum number on a Camping Trek is 12 persons - occupying six tents.
+The maximum number on a Camping Expedition Trek is 12 persons - occupying up to eight tents.

 a.
 Provide an alternative date.

 b.
 An additional charge per person (to make up the total number shortfall) is applied*.

 * Since we introduced our Backpacker Camping Trek option in 2015, we have not had an under proscribed Trek - so there has not been a need to apply an additional charge.
 If an under proscribed Trek was to become apparent, we would expect to be able to give between six & eight weeks notice, of a total number shortfall.

 Our Camping Expedition Treks are Self-Guided - who you choose to walk with or not to walk with, is entirely up to you.
 In effect, the group is accommodated in the same location each night, however, how folk progress along the Trail is down to individual choice.
 So if you prefer to walk in your own company at your own pace, you can do.
 Equally, if you find like-minded souls who would like to share the walking experience, then the opportunity is there for you too.

 1 Main Bag - Each person on a Trek brings two bags with them (included within the price) - one small daysac for walking with and one main bag to be transferred between camps and the end of the Trek.
 Our definition of a 'bag' is either a rucsac or a holdall - a rigid suitcase is not practical or suitable for camping in a small tent, or for loading on and off the vehicle transporting it.